ATMPA: Attacking Machine Learning-based Malware Visualization Detection Methods via Adversarial Examples: Experiments

 \subsection{Attack Effectiveness}

-The effectiveness of ATMPA is evaluated by attacking three commonly used malware detectors based on CNN (GoogleNet ), SVM and RF algorithms.
-Through the method of 10-fold cross-validation, the original malware sample set is randomly partitioned into ten equal sized subsample sets.
-One set of subsamples is replaced by AE samples as the tested data to measure the successful rate (\%) of attacks and the remaining nine sets of subsample are used as training and detection.
-The rate of 100\% denotes that all of the AEs can successfully induce the detector while 0\% indicates that AEs are all recognized.
-Different AEs can be generated by using the FGSM method with a slight adjustment in the distortion parameter $\varepsilon$ and applying different norms-based C\&W methods.
-The experimental results demonstrate that all three ML-based detectors are easily mislead, especially for the attack on CNN-based detectors.
-The effectiveness of attacks and comparison analysis are illustrated in details respectively.
+The effectiveness of proposed ATMPA is evaluated by attacking three commonly used malware detectors based on CNN, SVM and RF algorithms.
+Through the method of 10-fold cross-validation, the original malware sample set is randomly partitioned into ten equal sized subsample sets, with one set of AE subsamples is replaced.
+Different AEs can be generated by using FGSM and C\&W attack method with different distortion parameter $\varepsilon$.
+The experimental results demonstrate that all three ML-based detectors are easily misled.